chilts/feed2json/ReadMe.md

 })
 ```

-Here is an example showing a conversion from an Atom feed fetched with `request`:
+Example showing a conversion from an Atom feed fetched with `request`:

 ```javascript
 let url = "https://chilts.org/atom.xml"